Cost of Living in Vermont [2025]

 People on Church Street, a pedestrian mall with sidewalk cafes and restaurants

-Another cost that you do not want to overlook is maintaining a healthy lifestyle.
-Having proper healthcare ensures you get the appropriate treatment should unexpected emergencies arise.
-A single adult without children can anticipate paying around $3,262 for medical care in a single year.
-A family of four with two working adults and two children can expect to pay $8,852.
+It's important to prioritize medical care and ongoing healthcare in Vermont.
+A single adult without children can anticipate paying around $3,776for medical care in a single year in Vermont.
+A family of four with two working adults and two children can expect to pay $10,043.

 The federal healthcare marketplace can give you a better idea of what coverage options are available in Vermont.
 When moving out of state, you might experience some complications in your insurance coverage, so don’t forget to report your move to see if you qualify for out-of-state coverage.